-SessionDirector runs on MacOS X only as it uses AppleScript to remote-control Keynote1 to present slides to the informants' screens.
-For moderators preparing their sessions, a Windows version is available that allows the moderator to review the session content but cannot remote-control the informants' screens.
+SessionDirector runs on macOS only as it uses AppleScript to remote-control Keynote1 to present slides to the informants' screens.
+For moderators preparing their sessions, a Windows version is available that allows the moderator to review the session content.

 At startup, SessionDirector reads an XML file detailing the session.
 An example of such a file is discussed in this document.
 The XML file refers to slide numbers in a Keynote document on the informants' machines.